-Please note that there is no indication that a website has shared their Google Analytics if done privately.
+Note: There is no indication that a website has shared its Google Analytics if done privately.

-How do I disconnect my Google Analytics from SimilarWeb?
+Q: How do I disconnect my Google Analytics from Similarweb?

-You can disconnect your Google Analytics from SimilarWeb directly via your Google Analytics account.
-See here for instructions.
+You can disconnect your Google Analytics from Similarweb directly via your Google Analytics account.
+Visit How do I disconnect a Google Analytics account from Similarweb? for instructions.

 Q: Can I see Google Analytics data for a site in the Similarweb extension?